AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 CoPilot supports Webhook alerts.
 Webhooks allow you to send notifications to third-party automation systems such as Slack.
 You can send a Webhook to any system that can take an HTTPS callback.
 A single alert can notify multiple systems/people.
 For information on how to customize the webhooks CoPilot generates, see `CoPilot Webhooks <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#id8>`_ in *Aviatrix CoPilot User Reference Guide*.

 You can pause alerts.
 For example, if you are going to perform maintenance tasks on the network that you know will trigger pre-configured alerts, you can pause the alerts temporarily and unpause them when the maintenance is complete.
+See `Pause Alerts`_.

 In the Notification tab, CoPilot lists all alerts and shows if they are in a triggerd (open) or closed state.
 You can open an alert from the list to view its lifecycle.
 CoPilot closes the alert automatically when the alert metric no longer meets the condition to trigger the alert.
 The alert lifecycle provides a history for every alert that happens in your network environment.